Teacher Education Programs

 Non-Traditional Students/Adult Learners

 Many non-traditional students (normally defined as those age 25 or older) who wish to pursue a degree frequently work with the Office of Continuing Education as non-degree undergraduates as the first step in planning their college career.
-The Office provides a focal point for their special needs and can be a powerful force in ensuring their success at SUNY Oneonta.
+The Office provides a focal point for their individual needs and can be a powerful force in ensuring their success at SUNY Oneonta.
 After a semester as a non-degree student many students choose to apply for matriculated (degree-seeking) status with the College.